danielmapar/modern-cpp/README.md

         * Private members of a class are accessible only from within other member functions of the same class (or from their "friends", which we’ll talk about later).

         * There is a third access modifier called `protected`, which implies that members are accessible from other member functions of the same class (or from their "friends"), and also from members of their derived classes.
 We'll also discuss about derived classes later, when we learn about inheritance.

+        * The differences between a class and a struct in C++ is:

+        * `struct` members and base classes/structs are `public` by default.
+        * `class` members and base classes/struts are `private` by default.
+        * Both classes and structs can have a mixture of `public, protected and private` members, can use inheritance and can have member functions.

     * Accessors And Mutators